msjimc/RunningWindowsProgramsOnLinux/READMe.md

 ***Note***: The commands described to install ```Wine``` require admin/superuser rights which may mean that the installation needs to be done by the IT department on a work's computer.

-While the guides below discuss the operation of ```circularMT``` on various Linux OS's, the installation of Wine is the same.

 # Install guides

+While the guides below discuss the operation of ```circularMT``` on various Linux OS's, the installation of other programs is the same.
+If the program available as a ___*.msi___ files, install the application by issuing the command:

+> wine ~/Downloads/myProgram.msi>

+where the file "myProgram.msi' in the installation file that was downloaded to the Downloads folder in your Linux account Home folder.

 * [openSUSE - 'Leap' 15.5:](openSUSE.md)